What We Do and Why

 “We believe the research clearly shows that when women are in management and on corporate boards, companies simply perform better,” said Joe Keefe, CEO of Pax World Funds.
 “That’s why a more diverse workplace is not just the right thing to strive for, it’s a smart business decision.”

-If your Financial Advisor has not introduced you to funds that incorporate ESG sustainability screening and have lower carbon footprints, feel free to contact us for a no-cost consultation and initial recommendations for a “Sustainability Makeover.”
+If your Financial Advisor has NOT introduced you to high performance funds that incorporate ESG Sustainability screening and have lower carbon footprints and better gender equality scores than their peers, feel free to contact us for a no-cost consultation and initial recommendations for a “Sustainability Makeover!”